joogps/Storees/README.md

     </a>
 </p>

-A pure-SwiftUI implementation of stories, because everything has stories these days.
+A pure implementation of stories in SwiftUI, because everything has stories these days.

 ![The repository banner](../assets/Banner.png)